Introduction to Stretch Marks

 Preventing Stretch Marks

-• Maintain a Healthy Weight:To help prevent stretch marks, aim for gradual and steady weight changes rather than rapid fluctuations.
+- Have a Healthy Weight:To help prevent stretch marks, maintain your weight through gradual and steady weight fluctuations, rather than by drastically changing your weight.

 Home Remedies for Stretch Marks